 - HDL (high-density lipoprotein), or “good” cholesterol, absorbs cholesterol and carries it back to the liver.
 The liver then flushes it from the body.
 High levels of HDL cholesterol can lower your risk for heart disease and stroke.

-What is the Treatment Options Most Commonly Associated With Managing Cholesterol?For patients who have a family history of high cholesterol, often medications are the primary focus.
+For patients who have a family history of high cholesterol, often medications are the primary focus.
 However, lifestyle modifications are considered a healthier option.
 After all, exercise and healthy eating have several benefits beyond cholesterol management.
 If possible, lifestyle changes are made, such as increased exercise or dietary alterations, so to lower cholesterol.
 If these changes do not benefit the patient, then prescription medications, such as statin drugs, are used to control cholesterol in the body.